Policy for handling requests and complaints regarding the protection of personal data

 Sodexo entity or Sodexo entities – any corporation, partnership or other entity or organisation which is admitted from time to time as a member of the Sodexo Group.
 Collectively referred to as “Sodexo”

 In this Policy, “you” shall mean any person defined above.
-“We”, “ours” and “Benefit Seven” shall mean Benefit Seven SA, a Sodexo entity.
+“We”, “ours” and “Benefit Seven” shall mean Benefit Seven S.R.L., a Sodexo entity.

 4. Types of complaints considered